 - To reduce harshness, highs and middles are cut.

-- Some applications may require an adaptor.
+- The mobile app may require an adaptor.

 - Boom arm doesn’t rotate 180 degrees.